ChristinaDNguyen/Portfolio/README.md

 ### Non-Degree Courses
 *Making and Meaning in the Medieval Manuscript,* Harvard edX, January 2021

-*Discovering secrets: the illuminated manuscripts of medieval Europe,* University of Colorado boulder, in progress*
+*Discovering secrets: the illuminated manuscripts of medieval Europe,* University of Colorado *Boulder, in progress*

 *Expore French Immersion Program* at the Universite du Quebec at Chicoutimi, Spring 2021, in progress